-Ideal for couples with different workplaces — say one downtown and another somewhere south, Fairview has easy access to downtown by car, bus or bike.
-Meanwhile, a few roads lead to south are part of the neighborhood.
+Ideal for couples with different workplaces — say one downtown and another somewhere south, Fairview has easy access to downtown by car, bus, or bike.
+Meanwhile, a few roads that lead to the south are part of the neighborhood.
 Moreover, two Canada Line subway stations — Olympic Village and Broadway – City Hall — are also part of the neighborhood, providing easy access to Vancouver airport and other points of interest in the city.

 West End, Downtown

-The West End, in the downtown area is the most diverse of the downtown Vancouver neighborhoods.
+The West End, in the downtown area, is the most diverse of the downtown Vancouver neighborhoods.
 It’s where a mix of Canadians, immigrants, and short-term visitors make this area create a more community feel.
-Housing is also a combination of townhouses, high-rise residential units, duplexes and vintage heritage homes.
+Housing is also a combination of townhouses, high-rise residential units, duplexes, and vintage heritage homes.

 Locations closer to the beach are more expensive.
-But the further away and the closer to the University of British Columbia you go, prices become more affordable.
+But the further away and the closer to the University of British Columbia you go, the prices become more affordable.

 University of British Columbia

 The University of British Columbia neighborhood has become one of the more popular Vancouver neighborhoods, lending the educational institution to attract students and professors.
-More than just mid-term housing for students in the area, the UBC neighborhood’s location on the west of Vancouver saw an increase in residential buildings, service providers and shops.
+More than just mid-term housing for students in the area, the UBC neighborhood’s location on the west of Vancouver saw an increase in residential buildings, service providers, and shops.

-The area is rapidly expanding, becoming more valuable especially as the UBC subway extension is completed, giving residents in the neighborhood easy access to central Vancouver.
+The area is rapidly expanding, becoming more valuable, especially as the UBC subway extension is completed, giving residents in the neighborhood easy access to central Vancouver.
 This means the UBC neighborhood becomes even more attractive to residents who won’t mind taking the subway to central Vancouver while retaining the affordability and character of the vicinity.

 The area has a mix of residential housing, including low-rise apartments, and several major commercial streets, including shopping along Granville Street.

-About 37% of Marpole residents’ mother tongue was one of the two forms of Chinese (Mandarin & Cantonese) and 42% of the area’s populace identified as Chinese as of 2006.
+About 37% of Marpole residents’ mother tongue was one of the two forms of Chinese (Mandarin & Cantonese), and 42% of the area’s populace identified as Chinese as of 2006.

-The city is conducting a “master planning” process for the Oakridge Centre area, potentially increasing retail, residential, commercial, office and community uses on the site.
+The city is conducting a “master planning” process for the Oakridge Centre area, potentially increasing retail, residential, commercial, office, and community uses on the site.